tmerrill530/ltsp-view/README.md

 # ltsp-view
 Ubuntu 14.04, LTSP, PXE Boot VMWare View Client 3.5

-Disclaimer: I am by now means a Linux Guru.
+Disclaimer: I am by no means a Linux Guru.
 I know just enough to be dangerous.
 This setup worked for me, your results may vary.
 I really hope someone with more Linux knowledge than myself can improve on this.

 I found these resources invaluable while muddling my way through this https://github.com/leschartreux/ltsp-vmview